 Beyond the pretty picket, big Cotswold skies sit in synch with the wide-open spaces below.
 Oak House brings a feeling of unfettered freedom, a release from responsibility peppered with untaxing tasks.
 Like shutting the woodburner at bedtime.
 Ensuring you have a fresh granary loaf.
 Making sure you packed the kids’ water wings.

 Water wings?
 Oh yes.
 That’ll be for the six-sided open-air heated pool.
 Jump in, chill out, but don’t towel off just yet.
-There’s the hot tub to explore first.
-Clink glasses in the bubbles, then it’s off to the games shed.
+There’s the games shed to explore first.
 Fussball, pool, or just a little man (or woman)-cave downtime with a book and a head full of dreams?
 Your holiday.
 Your call.

 Inside, spaces are equally sumptuous.
 Two giant living areas come awash with sofas and sheepskin rugs.
 Dig out the Lego, the pirate ships, the Trivial Pursuit and the dolls’ house.
-Or just fiddle with the Skybox until something fantastic pops up.
 Bed down amid goose-down duvets and heavy curtains.
 Try to get up tomorrow.

 If the terrace were a monster, it would gobble up the whole of the North Cotswolds.
 But wait, it is a monster.
 A yeti of a thing.
 A south-facing yeti.
 Get the barbie going, uncork the wine, stare dreamily at the picket fence and the hills beyond.
 Life could be worse.

 Could it be better?
 Well, the heated outdoor pool, hexagonal and sheltered by hornbeam and yew hedging, is a good start.
-Jump in, chill out, then heat things up with a slow simmer in the hot tub.
+Jump in.

 Find a secluded sun trap in the courtyard garden.
 Escape to the games room, with its pool and fussball.
 Let kids loose in the adventure playground with treehouse and trampoline.
 Take a picnic down to the brook.
 Thank the owner for child-friendly touches – like the super-safe picket fence and the heavy pool cover.